Q: How do you become an SF writer?

-Q: I see that your most recent novel is coming out from the Wooster Book Company.
+Q: I see that you published a novel with the Wooster Book Company.
 Would that be a good place to submit my novel?

 A: Not really.
 The Book Co. has been wonderful for me, but I had known the owners for years already.
 They're a small press, and for the kind of personal relationship that small presses do best, you'd be better off finding a small press in your own hometown.
 In addition, you really don't want to go to a small press for your first novel.
 I already have a fan base from 7 novels published by Baen and distributed nationally, so I can hope that my fans will find my new book because they're looking for it.
 For a first novel, where the fans have never heard of you, it's best to start with one of the commercial SF publishers, who will do their best to get your book out where people will notice it.

 Q: How about publishing my novel with an e-publisher?